 Mar Menor – a salt water lagoon fringed by seaside towns, golf courses and entertainment

-Calblanque national park – a rugged nature reserve with on the coast with Naturist beaches.
+Calblanque national park (pictured) – a rugged nature reserve with on the coast with Naturist beaches.